 £1,000 to £10,000

 Grants are available to UK registered charities for charitable projects that support people of all ages who are socially disadvantaged and/or have mental and/or physical disabilities.

 up to £1,000

-The CSRT aims to improve the conditions of boys and girls in England under the age of 21 and of all other persons by reasons of their poverty who would otherwise be unable to obtain facilities for recreational or other leisure time occupations.
+The CSRT aims to improve the conditions of boys and girls under the age of 21 and of all other persons by reason of their poverty who would otherwise be unable to obtain facilities for recreational or other leisure time occupations.

 Active Dorset is not responsible for the accuracy of information provided by third-parties and accepts no liability relating to any information contained on the site.
 If any contact details have been provided, It is recommended that you contact them directly.